aprofromindia/RN-list-demo/README.md

 This is a cross platform React Native app (iOS/Android) that displays a list of ski-ing places in Switzerland.

-Please run the app using `npm run ios/android`.
+Please run the app running `npm install` and then starting the app typing `react-native run-android`.

 - The app displays various advanced ES6/7 features including the *spread operators, instance variables, enhance object literal notation, arrow functions* etc.